alliander-opensource/decentralized-auth/README.md

 Only need MAM library and address of an IOTA node.

 ### Multiplexing
-Once the data is published on a MAM address multiple authorized listeners can fetch the data.
+Once the data is published on an MAM address multiple authorized listeners can fetch the data.

 ## Disadvantages of using IOTA for GDPR proof energy data streams